 The adult moth has slender speckled rusty brown forewings with variable vague markings, each forewing usually with a black-edged white dot near the middle, next to a reddish smudge.
 Sometimes it has an angled submarginal line of dark dots.
 The hindwings are buff with dark veins and a broad dark margin.
 The hindwings have sinuous margins.
 The moth has a wingspan of about 4 cms.

-The species is migratory, and occurs across most of Australia, including
+The species is migratory, and has been found across most of Australia, including

 Attempts to control the pest include :